chcharcharlie/10XResearcher/prompt_instructions.md

    a.
 For each task in sequence:
       - Announce the current task being worked on to the user
+      - Use appropriate external research tools (search, browse web, analyze data) to find factual information
+      - NEVER generate or fabricate data, statistics, or facts without verified sources
+      - For every piece of information gathered, record its source URL, publication, or database
-      - Complete only that single task
+      - Complete only that single task with evidence-based research
       - IMMEDIATELY after completion:
         * Update research_plan.md by changing `- [ ]` to `- [x]` for that specific task
         * Add brief outcomes directly under the completed task with bullet points
-        * Include specific sources with links
+        * Include specific sources with links for EVERY statement or finding
         * Commit this change to git with a message describing the completed task
       - Inform the user that the task has been completed and the plan has been updated
       - Show the updated task to confirm completion